-which can also be thought of as a pointwise mapping $\psi(m,u) = \psi(\alpha m + u )$, where the right-hand side is the position wavefunction~$\psi(\cdot)$ [\eqr{eq:positionwavefunction}], which is evaluated at the partitioned-position decomposition of its argument.
-The partitioned-position wavefunction $\psi(m,u)$ can then be interpreted as a piecewise wavefunction, parameterized by integer bin numbers $m\in\mathbb{Z}$ and modular position variables defined in the interval $[-\frac \alpha 2, \frac \alpha 2)$.
-This is akin to the fact that a function of a real variable is defined over a set of intervals $\bigl[(m - \frac 1 2) \alpha, (m + \frac 1 2) \alpha \bigr)$ parameterized by $m$.
+which can also be thought of as a pointwise mapping $\psi(m,u) = \psi(\alpha m + u )$, where the right-hand side is the position wave function~$\psi(\cdot)$ [\eqr{eq:positionwavefunction}], evaluated at the partitioned-position decomposition of its argument.
+The partitioned-position wave function $\psi(m,u)$ can then be interpreted as a piecewise wave function, parametrized by integer bin numbers $m\in\mathbb{Z}$ and modular position variables defined in the interval $[-\frac \alpha 2, \frac \alpha 2)$.
+This is akin to the fact that a function of a real variable is defined over a set of intervals $\bigl[(m - \frac 1 2) \alpha, (m + \frac 1 2) \alpha \bigr)$ parametrized by $m$.
 This idea is shown in Fig.~\ref{fig:piecewise}(a).

 The partitioned-position basis can be interpreted in terms of two separate subsystems, one identified with the bin number $m$ and the other with the fractional position $u$.
 From this perspective, the basis states above are shorthand for